Aman34772/devTinder/homework.md

 JS object and JSON (difference)
 Add the express.json middleware to your app
-Make your signup API dynamic to recieve data from the end user
+Make your signup API dynamic to recieve data from the end user User.findOne with duplicate email ids, which object returned

+API -  get user by email
+API- Feed API - GET/feed - get all the users from the database